ONSdigital/takeon-ui/Readme.md

  2. Chromedriver:
     - Chromedriver version - 83.0.4103.39

-      Make sure the browser version and chromedriver are compatible to each other and you can check that in https://chromedriver.chromium.org/downloads when downloading the chromedriver if not the tests will fail. and install it in your $HOMEDIR location.
+      As long as the browser version and chromedriver are compatible to each other even if you don't have the same browser version mentioned here and you can check that in https://chromedriver.chromium.org/downloads when downloading the chromedriver if not the tests will fail. and install it in your $HOMEDIR location.